Contents

 States that generally fall under this category are Alaska, Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, Michigan, Wisconsin, Minnesota, North Dakota, South Dakota, Montana, Wyoming, Idaho, Washington, Oregon, and northern parts of other states such as Illinois, Iowa, Nebraska, and Nevada.

+North-Central climates are mixed.
 Areas with this climate have both hot summers and cold winters.
 Windows certified for these areas must have a balanced rating to ensure that the living space is energy efficient in both types of weather.

 States with North-Central climates are Ohio, Pennsylvania, West Virginia, Indiana, Kentucky, Virginia, Maryland, Delaware, New Jersey, Illinois, Missouri, Iowa, Kansas, Nebraska, Colorado, Utah, Nevada, and parts of Michigan, Wisconsin, Minnesota, and Wyoming.

-States with South-Central climates are Texas, Oklahoma, Arkansas, Louisiana, Mississippi, Alabama, Tennessee, Georgia, Florida, South Carolina, North Carolina, and parts of Virginia, Kentucky, Missouri, Kansas, and New Mexico
+States with South-Central climates are Texas, Oklahoma, Arkansas, Louisiana, Mississippi, Alabama, Tennessee, Georgia, Florida, South Carolina, North Carolina, and parts of Virginia, Kentucky, Missouri, Kansas, and New Mexico.

-They feature hot and humid summers, with even milder winters.
+Southern climates feature hot and humid summers, with even milder winters.
 The priority of windows in this area is to let heat out of the living space.

 States with Southern climates are Arizona, New Mexico, California, Hawaii, and southern parts of Texas, Nevada, Louisiana, Mississippi, Alabama, Georgia, South Carolina, North Carolina, Virginia, Maryland, Delaware, and Florida.

-Shifting Climates and Accuracy
+Shifting climates and accuracy

-It is important to note that climates are not consistent and can change from year to year.
+It is important to note that climates are inconsistent and can change yearly.
 Shifting weather patterns also mean that the efficiency of a window might vary as well.
-Furthermore, some states such as California or Texas have multiple climate zones, and depending on how far north or south, will require a type of window.
+Furthermore, some states, such as California or Texas, have multiple climate zones, and depending on how far north or south, a specific window type will be required.If you are unsure about a state’s climate and ENERGY STAR requirements, ENERGY STAR provides a website for reference, not just for the state, but down to the specific county.
+You can see it here.
+Regular updates on states and counties are also listed in a spreadsheet that can be found here.

 How Vistaza Can Help

 If you were looking at the ENERGY STAR label above, you might’ve noticed that the label is for Vistaza products.
-Well, that’s because Vistaza is an ENERGY STAR partner, and carries ENERGY STAR certified windows.
+Well, that’s because Vistaza is an ENERGY STAR partner and carries ENERGY STAR-certified windows.

 recent insights